SEO HIGH RANK: This Is Additional Heading For Theme, Don't Delete

 The baptistery is located inside the belfry tower, adjacent and attached to the church by a short passageway.
 In the center of the room is a round baptismal font of marble.
 Within the surrounding walls are shallow niches containing the remains of departed parishioners.

 The third church, the present one, is a picture of solidity and stability, its walls a meter and a half thick, supported by three massive buttresses on each side.
-It was consecrated on February 2, 1857, and on February 13, 1948, by a decree of the Pope Pious XII, was elevated to the status of “Basilica Minor,” the first church in the Philippines and East Asia to be so honored.
+Consecrated on February 2, 1857, a decree by Pope Pius XII in February 13, 1948, elevated it to the status of “Basilica Minor,” making it the first church in the Philippines and East Asia to receive this honor.

 5. The Church of St. James the Greater, Ibaan